 But look at the passive voice we use when we talk about entertainment nowadays.
 We are entertained, we like being entertained; we do not entertain ourselves or do exciting, hilarious things that also entertain us.
 We are largely passive participants in entertainment, while “entertainers” are an elite, select group of professionals who make good money entertaining us, and “entertainment” has come to signify the various mediums through which we consume entertainment – TV, Internet, video games, etc. Entertainment is very much about things being done to and for us, while we lay back and take it all in.

-So here’s my challenge for the day: be engaged with the world and those who populate it.
+So here’s my challenge for the day and the rest of your life: be engaged with the world and those who populate it.
 Get off the computer and off the couch.
 Find/do/explore/feel the real thing.
 How you do so is up to you, but I have a few suggestions.

-Use Facebook, but use it to facilitate real world, face-to-face interaction.
+Use social media, but use it to engage with the world.
+Use it to facilitate real world, face-to-face interaction.
 Make an event and invite people to it.
 Catch up with an old friend and meet up at a coffee shop.

 Watch a movie at the cinema, or better yet, go to a comedy show or watch a show at the theater.
 Afterward, talk about what you just watched over coffee or drinks.